 Cramming

 Cramming is the product of procrastination.
-Cramming is what we do at the 11th hour because we avoided doing what we ought to do during the first hour.
+Cramming is what we do at the 11th hour because we avoid doing what we ought to do during the first hour.

 Instead of First Things First, cramming is First Things Last.

 Many people claim that they can work better when cramming.
-They found themselves focus on the very thing they do because not doing it is may cause harm or damage to them.
+They found themselves focusing on the very thing they do because not doing it may cause harm or damage to them.

 In this sense, procrastination and cramming are cousins.
 Both exist because of fear.

 Procrastination happens because we fear that the project is difficult or challenging.
 You don’t really have to “feel” the fear.
-Our lizard brains make us avoid difficult performance.
+Our lizard brains make us avoid difficult performances.

 Cramming happens because we fear that the consequences of not finishing a project will cause us harm.
 Our greater fear of losing something makes us cure the fear of doing something.